-In Macquarie Bank’s 2015 Legal Benchmarking survey, by far the two biggest concerns for small law firms at firm level, were:
+In Macquarie Bank’s recent Legal Benchmarking survey, by far the two biggest concerns for small law firms at firm level, were:

 - Maintaining and growing profitability